marty-oehme/papis-extract/README.md

 ```

 `minimum_similarity` sets the required similarity of an annotation with existing annotations in your notes to be dropped.
-Annotations you have in notes might change if you for example fix small spacing mistakes or a letter/punctuation that has been falsely recognized in the PDF or change similar things.
+Annotations you have in notes might change if you, for example, fix small spacing mistakes or a letter/punctuation that has been falsely recognized in the PDF or change similar things.
 Generally, this should be fine as it is but you should change this value if you either get new annotations dropped though they should be added (decrease the value) or annotations are added duplicating existing ones (increase the value).

 ---